 Spam blocking Drupal 8 modules:

 For sure, the most known method to fight bots and distinguish them from human users is CAPTCHA.
 This is an abbreviation that stands for a completely automated public Turing test to tell computers and humans apart.
 The CAPTCHA module is most often used when building web forms.
 This challenge-response test, unsolvable by bots, prevent them from spreading spam.
-Every Internet user has been asked to type random letters or figures like this:
+Every Internet user has been asked to type random letters.

 As a test offered by CAPTCHA module is usually puzzling to humans, Drupal sites are more often using reCAPTCHA module that executes reCAPTCHA service from Google.
 Users just have to click and tick and are no longer irritated by having to spend time guessing.
 This improves user experience.
 Despite becoming more easy for people to solve, this test still remains hard for robots.